carlosmarte23/bootcamp-fullstack-js/03-router-and-zustand/notes.md

 - Removed large blocks of page-specific styles from `index.css`.
 - Kept only truly global styles and introduced a reusable `.button-apply` utility class.

+## Authentication

+Our next step is implement authentication, our long term goal is to use a global state management library like **Zustand**, but we will start simple.
+First since there isn't an API for authentication, we will use a simple in-memory authentication system simulating a login / logout button.
+For the global state management we will use **React Context** with the hook useContext finally use the hook "use" that is a new feature since React 19.
+Finally prepare our app to use zustand creating our custom hook useAuth.